mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Outputs the Cabal package label of the specified application.
+Outputs the label of the specified app.

-Intended to quickly determine the newest version of an application.

 ### `halcyon executable`